Composition of functions (§6.1)

 and g(x) belongs to the domain of f.

 Go back to the course homepage.

-This web page was written between 2011 and 2016 by Toby Bartels, last edited on 2020 February 24.
+This web page was written by Toby Bartels, last edited on 2020 February 24.

 Toby reserves no legal rights to it.